-- If you use iCloud to store your contacts, calendars, and bookmarks, don't also sync them to iPod touch using iTunes. - Purchases you make from the iTunes Store or the App Store on iPod touch are synced back to your iTunes library.
-You can also purchase or download content and apps from the iTunes Store on your computer, and then sync them to iPod touch. - In the device's Summary pane, you can set iTunes to automatically sync iPod touch when it's attached to your computer.
-To temporarily override this setting, hold down Command and Option (Mac) or Shift and Control (PC) until you see iPod touch appear in the sidebar. - In the device's Summary pane, select "Encrypt iPod backup" if you want to encrypt the information stored on your computer when iTunes makes a backup.
-Encrypted backups are indicated by a lock icon ♠, and a password is required to restore the backup.
-If you don't select this option, other passwords (such as those for mail accounts) aren't included in the backup and will have to be reentered if you use the backup to restore iPod touch.

-- In the device's Info pane, when you sync mail accounts, only the settings are transferred from your computer to iPod touch.
-Changes you make to a mail account on iPod touch don't affect the account on your computer. - In the device's Info pane, click Advanced to select options that let you replace the information on iPod touch with the information from your computer during the next sync. - If you listen to part of a podcast or audiobook, your place in the story is included if you sync the content with iTunes.
-If you started listening to the story on iPod touch, you can pick up where you left off using iTunes on your computer-or vice versa. - In the device's Photo pane, you can sync photos and videos from a folder on your computer.
+- If you use iCloud to store your contacts, calendars, bookmarks, and notes, don't also sync them to iPad using iTunes. - Purchases you make from the iTunes Store or the App Store on iPad are synced back to your iTunes library.
+You can also purchase or download content and apps from the iTunes Store on your computer, and then sync them to iPad. - In the device's Summary pane, you can set iTunes to automatically sync iPad when it's attached to your computer.
+To temporarily override this, hold down Command and Option (Mac) or Shift and Control (PC) until you see your iPad appear in the sidebar. - In the device's Summary pane, select "Encrypt iPad backup" if you want to encrypt the information stored on your computer when iTunes makes a backup.
+Encrypted backups are indicated by a lock icon a, and a password is required to restore the backup.
+If you don't select this option, other passwords (such as those for mail accounts) aren't included in the backup and will have to be reentered if you use the backup to restore iPad. - In the device's Info pane, when you sync mail accounts, only the settings are transferred from your computer to iPad.
+Changes you make to a mail account on iPad don't affect the account on your computer. - In the device's Info pane, click Advanced to select options that let you replace the information on iPad with the information from your computer during the next sync. - If you listen to part of a podcast or audiobook, your stopping point is included if you sync the content with iTunes.
+If you started listening on iPad, you can pick up where you left off in iTunes on your computer-or vice versa. - In the device's Photo pane, you can sync photos and videos from a folder on your computer.

-Viewing this user guide on iPod touch
+Viewing this user guide on iPad

-You can view the iPod touch User Guide on iPod touch in Safari, and in the free iBooks app.
+You can view the iPad User Guide on iPad in Safari, and in the free iBooks app.

-View the user guide in Safari: Tap CD, then tap the iPod touch User Guide bookmark.
+View the user guide in Safari: In Safari, tap A, then tap the iPad User Guide bookmark.
+Or go to help.apple.com/ipad.

-- Add an icon for the user guide to the Home screen: Tap 📹, then tap "Add to Home Screen." - View the user guide in a different language: Tap "Change Language" at the bottom of the screen on the main contents page.
+Add an icon for the user guide to the Home screen: Tap 😭, then tap "Add to Home Screen."

-View the user guide in iBooks: If you haven't installed iBooks, open App Store, then search for and install "iBooks."
-Then you can open iBooks, tap Store, and download the free guide (search for "iPod touch User").
+View the user guide in iBooks: If you haven't installed iBooks, open the App Store, then search for and install "iBooks."
+Open iBooks and tap Store.
+Search for "iPad User Guide," then select and download the user guide.

-For more information about iBooks, see Chapter 30, iBooks, on page 107.
+For more information about iBooks, see Chapter 23, iBooks, on page 88.

-Basics 3
+Basics